 It’s one of the few key progressions in being able to do very complicated things like the iron cross.
 So come up, palms flat on the rings this time.
 Hands towards the chest and get stable.
 Turn your palms up and then bring it up to the point that it is just your hands on the rings.

-Now I know this seems very simple in terms of progressions, but adding this into an upper body day or into a core day, or in that end of your workout just for improving stability and control from your core all the way out to your hands is a great way that you guys can do this in your exercise routines or in your clients’ exercise routines.
+Now I know this seems very simple in terms of progressions, but adding this into an upper-body day or a core day, or at that end of your workout just for improving stability and control from your core all the way out to your hands is a great way that you guys can do this in your exercise routines or your clients’ exercise routines.

 I hope you guys enjoy this video on the ring support and why you should be doing these 3 basic rings strength exercises.
 If you did like this video, go ahead and click the button below and check out some of our other warrior programs.
 Thank you so much for watching.